-One of the hardest parts of designing a new kitchen is choosing colours.
+One of the hardest parts of planning a new kitchen renovation is choosing colours.
 Budget, the principles of effective kitchen design and the existing shape of the room often determine the overall layout.
-So in a way that part’s almost easier.
+So in a way, that part’s almost easier.
 But our customers often agonize over colour choices.
-They want chic, practical, and style that will last.
+They want chic, practical, and design styles that will last.

 The short answer, of course, is yes, you can have anything you want!
-If you know what you’re doing it can look amazing.
+Light floors, dark colours, dark flooring, bright colours- it’s all possible when you’ve got good design ideas.
+Kitchens with dark floors and light cabinets are a common request, and the contrast makes for a modern new kitchen.
+If you know what you’re doing, it can look amazing.
 The real question is, will it work for you?

 Here are some important questions that will help you decide.